allisoneto/pipnick/docs/photometry.rst

 3. **Specify the Image Directory**

-   Define the directory containing the images to be analyzed.
-This should be the entire `/reduced/` directory or a specific object directory.
-The function will process files from all subdirectories.
+   Define the "main" directory containing all data.
+The reduced directory contains images to be calibrated, and must be at /maindir/reduced/.

-   By default, the results will be saved in a directory named `/data/photometric/` at the same level as `/data/reduced/`.
+   The .csv source tables will be saved to a directory called /maindir/photometric/[unconsolidated or consolidated] in the same parent as /maindir/reduced/.
+Tables will be organized by object name.

    .. code:: python

-      reddir = 'path/to/data/reduced/'
+      maindir = 'path/to/data/'

 4. **Run the Photometry Pipeline**

    Use the `photometry_all()` function to process the images.

-By default, the function saves the results in the default directory, applies a circular Moffat fit, and uses a detection threshold of 8.0 times the background standard deviation.
+   With default parameters, this call:
+    - Performs photometry on all images in /maindir/reduced/
+    - Uses the default detection threshold (8.0 = detect only sources brighter than 8.0 x background STD)
+    - Uses a circular Moffat fit
+    - Preserves source groups
+    - Uses the photutils setting mode = 'all' (recommended not to change--see https://photutils.readthedocs.io/en/stable/api/photutils.psf.IterativePSFPhotometry.html)

+   It saves .csv source tables to /maindir/photometric/unconsolidated/, organized by object name.

+   As with the reduction pipeline, this call also creates an ascii Astropy table, but of all files in /maindir/reduced/ at /maindir/astrometry_files.tbl, commenting out any files that were excluded.

    .. code:: python

-      src_catalog_paths = photometry_all(reddir)
+      src_catalog_paths = photometry_all(maindir)

 5. **Customizing Parameters**

    You can customize the function's behavior with various parameters.

-   For example, you can set a different output directory, use an elliptical Moffat fit, consolidate source groups, or generate Matplotlib plots.
+   This example:
+    - Uses the table produced by the first call to determine file exclusions
+    - Additionally excludes any files using the ``'B'`` filter
+    - Uses an elliptical Moffat fit
+    - Consolidates groups of sources into one source
+    - Generates matplotlib plots showing all detected sources & their fluxes
+    - Generates matplotlib plots showing cutouts of all source groups to manually determine if a group should be consolidated

    .. code:: python

-      src_catalog_paths = photometry_all(reddir, output_dir='path/to/output',
+      src_catalog_paths = photometry_all(maindir, use_table=True, excl_filts=['B'],
                                          thresh=15.0, group=True, fittype='ellip',
                                          plot_final=True, plot_inters=True)

 Viewing Results
 ---------------

+If possible, you should run final calibrations using the ``pipnick.pipelines.final_calib`` module before exporting these .csv files for further analysis.

 The output `.csv` files contain tables of detected sources with their positions and fluxes.
 These tables are organized by object name and